firebase/firebase-ios-sdk/CMAKE.md

 The basic shape of the build is to:
   * create and enter the build tree
-  * run cmake to prepare the build tree
+  * run CMake to prepare the build tree
   * build sources
   * run tests